An Introduction to Gulp.js - SitePoint

 imagemin = require('gulp-imagemin'),

-We can now define the image processing task itself as a function at the end of
+We can now define an image processing function at the end of

 gulpfile.js:

-Note: This article was sponsored by New Relic.
-It was updated in April 2019 to reflect the current state of Gulp and Gulp plugins.
-Thank you for supporting the sponsors who make SitePoint possible!